- Definition of a Transfer Applicant

 Fall Entry Term

 Students applying to transfer must submit an application with the appropriate documents by March 15.
-Notification of admission decisions are made on a rolling basis between May 1 and June 1.
+Notification of admission decisions are made on a rolling basis by May 31.

 All admission decisions are final.
 There are three admission outcomes from Fall Transfer Decision; the admission committee will: